 It's hard to beat Tarleton State University if you wish to pursue Horticulture as a major.
 Students who enjoy a more slow-paced life will appreciate Tarleton State University's location in the small town of Stephenville, Texas.

 New Mexico State University - Main Campus is among your best bets if you want to study Horticulture.
-Soon after graduating, Horticulture students typically make an average of $34,109 in their early careers.
-It is set in the suburban region of Las Cruces, New Mexico, New Mexico State University - Main Campus supplies a safe, suburban atmosphere for young people.
+Horticulture students from New Mexico State University - Main Campus get an earnings boost of approximately 2.5% above the average earnings of Horticulture graduates.
+Situated in Las Cruces, New Mexico, New Mexico State University - Main Campus supplies a safe, suburban atmosphere for young people.